ddella/Kubernetes-Cluster/06-k8s-API-LB7.md

 sudo systemctl restart nginx
 sudo systemctl status nginx
 ```

+> [!NOTE]
->Note: I prefer to have Nginx configured as a layer 7 load balancer because the logs are way more verbose since Nginx terminates the TLS session.
+> I prefer to have Nginx configured as a layer 7 load balancer because the logs are way more verbose since it terminates the TLS session.

 # Convert to Layer 4 Load Balancer
 If you want to go back to Layer 4 Load Balancer, just apply those changes to have Nginx act as a layer 4 load balancer.
 Apply this on `k8sapi` server: